 Fun fact: The Gali Ali Begis waterfall is featured on the 5,000 Iraqi Dinar note.

-The countryside as you head towards Rawanduz is pretty dramatic with snake like rivers moving between the canyons.
-You are honestly spoilt for chose with viewpoints.
+The countryside as you head towards Rawanduz is pretty dramatic with snake-like rivers moving between the canyons.
+You are honestly spoilt for choice with viewpoints.
 The honey sellers were shivering away in the cold hoping to get a sale of their tasty natural products.

 Check out Bekhal Waterfalls

-Bekhall waterfalls which is really a summer tourist resort to showcase one of the area’s great natural landmarks.
-Near the base of the mountain, you can can find shops and food stalls.
+Bekhal waterfalls is really a summer tourist resort to showcase one of the area’s great natural landmarks.
+Near the base of the mountain, you can find shops and food stalls.
 In the summer people can be seen paddling on the steps at the top of the waterfall, it didn’t have the same appeal in the low temperatures of November.

 We stopped off at the ski resort of Korek Mountain for a spot of lunch… yes, you guessed it, kebabs!
 It was nice and quiet owing to the fact that there was no snow on the mountain yet.

 Rawanduz, about 10 km east of Bekhall waterfalls, is a town perched at the edge of a gorge overlooking the majestic mountains.
 We hiked for around 3 hours in total at the bottom of the canyon.
 It was a gentle hike apart from a steep slippy incline to cross.
 Unfortunately, due to the rain, we would’ve slid straight down into the gushing river below.
 It was at that point we decided to turn back to avoid any mishaps.

 PLAN AHEAD FOR YOUR KURDISTAN TRIP